dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 }
 {% endprettify %}

 The `try` keyword works as it does in most other languages.
-The `on` keyword is used to filter for specific exceptions by type, and the `catch` keyword is used to get a reference to the exception object.
-They can be used together or separately, as shown in the previous example.
+Use the `on` keyword to filter for specific exceptions by type, and the `catch` keyword to get a reference to the exception object.

-Exceptions can be rethrown using the `rethrow` keyword:
+If you can't completely handle the exception, use the `rethrow` keyword to propagate the exception:

 {% prettify dart %}
 try {